eic/eic.github.io/_resources/production_liasion_guidelines.md

 ---

+# Getting Write Access to Jefferson Lab Rucio Storage Endpoint (RSE)
-# Getting a Certificate from CILogon
+### Getting a Certificate from CILogon

 You will need to obtain your user certificate using the CILogon web UI.
 Follow the steps below to get a user certificate: